Browse

 Source Collection: Pennsylvania Newspapers React to Refugees from Haitian Revolution

-These newspaper articles report on the situation of the white and Black refugees fleeing Haiti because of the uprising.
-The articles detail how the cities like Baltimore and Philadelphia met the influx of these refugees.
+These newspaper articles report on the influx of the white and Black refugees fleeing Haiti during the Haitian Revolution of 1791 to 1804.

 Review